These are the Best Android Tablets to buy in 2022

 - Best for Children: Amazon Fire HD 8 Kids Pro

-The biggest Android OEM that’s still going at the tablet game is Samsung, and the Galaxy Tab S7+ shows just how good their tablets in the premium spectrum can get.
-Samsung tablets have yet to see a 2021 refresh, but this particular model features a Snapdragon 865+ for its guts, up to 8 GB of RAM, and Samsung’s excellent 120Hz AMOLED panel manages to drive the show, this time around in a 12.4-inch presentation.
+The biggest Android OEM that’s still going at the tablet game is Samsung, and the Galaxy Tab S8 Plus shows just how good their tablets in the premium spectrum can get.
+This particular model features a Qualcomm Snapdragon 8 Gen 1, up to 12 GB of RAM, and Samsung’s excellent 120Hz AMOLED panel manages to drive the show, this time around in a 12.4-inch presentation.
 What makes this particular tablet so good, however, is that it’s not just stretched-out Android.
 Samsung DeX can be enabled without requiring an external display, and with a keyboard and mouse, it actually manages to take on some productivity tasks, further helped out by the big 12.4-inch display.

-With a 10,090 mAh battery driving the show, support for 45W charging, and Android 10 updatable to Android 11, it is one of the best Android tablets money can buy today.
+With a 10,090 mAh battery driving the show, support for 45W charging, and Android 12, it’s one of the best Android tablets money can buy today.

-Best for Most People: Samsung Galaxy Tab S7
+Best for Most People: Samsung Galaxy Tab S8

-Samsung is pretty much at the top of the Android tablet game, which is why the Samsung Galaxy Tab S7 is also taking the second-best spot based on specifications and quality.
+Samsung is pretty much at the top of the Android tablet game, which is why the Samsung Galaxy Tab S8 is also taking yet another top spot based on specifications and quality.
 It’s pretty much the same package as the Galaxy Tab S7, except in a considerably smaller package.
 Most of the internals are kept as-is, except we also now get an 11-inch LTPS TFT display (also at 120Hz, by the way) instead of a 12.4-inch AMOLED panel.
-Whereas the Tab S7 Plus was suitable to be used as more of a laptop replacement than an actual tablet at that size, the Galaxy Tab S7’s size is way more versatile and portable, and you can still use it with DeX, which is Samsung’s desktop mode if you really wanted to.
+Whereas the Tab S8 Plus was suitable to be used as more of a laptop replacement than an actual tablet at that size, the Galaxy Tab S8’s size is way more versatile and portable, and you can still use it with DeX, which is Samsung’s desktop mode if you really wanted to.

 The same Snapdragon 865+ CPU, up to 8 GB RAM, and the same exact software are also in tow, with the only immediate difference being the smaller 8,000 mAh battery, which is partly due to the smaller display.